force1267/biarbala-go/DEVELOPMENT.md

 - **Usage Monitoring**: Monitor usage and provide metrics to users
 - **Billing Preparation**: Codebase must be extensible for future billing implementation with exact usage monitoring

+### Domain Management Requirements
+- **Main Domain**: `biarbala.ir` as the primary domain
+- **Subdomain Validation**:
+  - Must have at least one dash "-" not at beginning or end: `hello-world` allowed, `hello` not allowed
+  - No consecutive dashes: `hello--world` not allowed
+  - Minimum 6 characters: `abc.biarbala.ir` not allowed
+  - Only digits, alphabet, and dash allowed
+- **Default Subdomains**: Generate meaningful names with dashes like `pretty-good-site.biarbala.ir`
+- **Subdomain Changes**: Users can change their subdomains
+- **Custom Domains**: Users can use their own domains
+- **Domain Ownership Verification**: TXT domain challenge for custom domain ownership
+- **SSL Certificates**: Automatic SSL certificate issuance using Let's Encrypt
+- **Domain Traffic Routing**: Serve projects based on domain/subdomain

 ### Technical Requirements
 - **Frontend**: Minimal frontend using HTMX, HTML, JS (no frameworks like React/Vue/Svelte)
 - **Database**: MongoDB without ORMs - craft pipelines and queries in code